 Growing prosperity in the merchant class produced a new building typology, the in-line house – formed when consecutive row houses combine into a single building organized around a Piano Nobile.

-Behind this enlightened thinking was a rediscovery of Classicism – the organizing principles of ancient culture, whether philosophical, artistic, or architectural.
+Behind this enlightened thinking was a renewal of Classicism – the organizing principles of ancient culture, whether philosophical, artistic, or architectural.
 Increased wealth permitted the commission of new buildings and works of art.
 Florence attracted the best creative minds of the era, from Brunilleschi to Ghiberti, Da Vinci to Michelangelo.

 From darkness, light; from chaos, order.
 Rinascimento, the Italian Renaissance.